wwmoraes/site/content/posts/eso-addon-and-lua-fun.md

 The first thing I've missed is a set of slash commands to switch status.
 MMOs usually sport dozens of slash commands to easily change configurations, switch chat channels, whisper to friends and gesture.
 The second one was the lack of use for the other statuses besides online and offline.
-So I decided to create both the missing commands, and automate status changes depending on the player
+That led me to create both the missing commands, and automate status changes depending on the player
 activity: